cncf/wg-serverless/workflow/spec/spec.md

     "properties": {
         "eventRefs": {
           "type" : "array",
-          "description": "References one or more unique name in the defined workflow events" },
+          "description": "References one or more unique event names in the defined workflow" },
         "actionMode": {
             "type" : "string",